Legitimacy Act 1959

-The Legitimacy Act 1959 was an Act of the Parliament of the United Kingdom.
+The Legitimacy Act 1959 (7 & 8 Eliz.
+2. c.
+73) was an Act of the Parliament of the United Kingdom.
 It was repealed by the Family Law Reform Act 1987.

 Act

 Prior to the passing of the Act, legitimacy was governed by the Legitimacy Act 1926.
 Under that act, the marriage of a child's parents after its birth did not legitimise it when one of the parents was married to a third person at the birth of the child.
 Although the Royal Commission on Marriage and Divorce recommended keeping this on the statute books by a vote of twelve to seven, Section 1 repealed this and allowed a child to be legitimised when his parents married, regardless of their past status.
 This was retroactive; if a child's parents were married when the Act came into force, the child was legitimised.